axismaps/axis-jekyll/_posts/2010-09-30-typographic-map-posters.markdown

     of love :) \n\nAgreed--the CTA lines are trickier to do, but I liked the example here of colored backgrounds for where the streets and the L overlap."
 - id: 18850
-  author: Dan B
+  writer: Dan B
   author_email: beiting@sas.upenn.edu
   author_url: ''
   date: '2010-10-24 11:59:27 +0100'
   date_gmt: '2010-10-24 16:59:27 +0100'
   content: Love these maps.
 Any chance of a Philadelphia one in the near future?
 - id: 19253
-  author: Ben
+  writer: Ben
   author_email: ben.waldorf@gmail.com
   author_url: ''
   date: '2010-10-27 23:58:24 +0100'
   date_gmt: '2010-10-28 04:58:24 +0100'
   content: Throw another vote on for an L.A. map.
 These are great!
 - id: 19860
-  author: Jordan
+  writer: Jordan
   author_email: jordan@nivelo.co.uk
   author_url: http://www.jordanharper.co.uk
   date: '2010-11-03 07:49:29 +0000'
   date_gmt: '2010-11-03 12:49:29 +0000'
   content: Love these.
 Would buy a London (UK) one at the drop of a hat.
 - id: 19953
-  author: Rhys Ulerich
+  writer: Rhys Ulerich
   author_email: rhys.ulerich@gmail.com
   author_url: http://agentzlerich.blogspot.com/
   date: '2010-11-04 08:14:18 +0000'
   date_gmt: '2010-11-04 13:14:18 +0000'
   content: Austin please!
 I'd love to buy one.
 - id: 20228
-  author: Tom Buckley
+  writer: Tom Buckley
   author_email: buckley.tom@gmail.com
   author_url: ''
   date: '2010-11-06 21:13:10 +0000'